UPRI-earthquake/upri-earthquake.github.io/doc/slink2dali.md

 Slink2Dali
 ================

 This documentation aims to introduce the application of slink2dali in the earthquake-hub citizen science network.
+See the
-See the [system overview here](add link here).
-This is a fork of [iris-edu/slink2dali](https://github.com/iris-edu/slink2dali).
-See their [original documentation here](https://github.com/iris-edu/slink2dali/blob/main/doc/slink2dali.md).
+ <a href="https://upri-earthquake.github.io/system-overview" target="_blank">system overview here</a>.
+This is a fork of <a href="https://github.com/iris-edu/slink2dali" target="_blank">iris-edu/slink2dali</a> See their <a href="https://github.com/iris-edu/slink2dali/blob/main/doc/slink2dali.md" target="_blank">original documentation here</a>.

 ### Background